-A Roadmap is a visualisation that helps you communicate the strategic intent.
-The purpose of a Roadmap is to tell a story of how your organisation will progress from now to the future to achieve its strategic intent or vision; it is not meant to be an executable plan.
+A roadmap is a visualization that helps you communicate the strategic intent.
+The purpose of a roadmap is to tell a story of how your organization will progress from now to the future to achieve its strategic intent or vision; it is not meant to be an executable plan.

 It looks like a London Tube map!

-The visualisation of the Jibility Roadmap was inspired by the London Tube map (London's underground train station map), see a snippet of a Tube diagram below.
+The visualization of the Jibility Roadmap was inspired by the London Tube map (London's underground train station map), see a snippet of a Tube diagram below.